DevExpress/testcafe-vue-selectors/README.md

 </script>
 ```

-To get the root Vue instance use VueSelector constructor without parameters.
+To get the root Vue instance, use the VueSelector constructor without parameters.

 ```js
 import VueSelector from 'testcafe-vue-selectors';

 const rootVue = VueSelector();
 ```

-Respectively, the `rootVue` will contain `<div id="todo-app">` element.
+The rootVue variable will contain the <div id="todo-app"> element.

 To get a root DOM element for a component, pass the component name to the VueSelector constructor.